Today, I’d like to share with you a few useful details on financial planning for business owners.

-Integrating a holding company or an operating company into the personal retirement projections of your business owner clients is useful as often their businesses accumulated sizeable assets and these assets will play an important role in funding their retirement.
+Integrating a holding company or an operating company into the personal retirement projections of your business owner clients is useful, as often their businesses have accumulated sizeable assets that will play an important role in funding their retirement.

 Taking the funds out of the corporation in an efficient manner can add significant value for your clients and the Refundable Dividend Tax on Hand (RDTOH) account is a key component in that equation.